acli/new_clock/README.md

   or [Astro::Sunrise](https://metacpan.org/pod/Astro::Sunrise),
   to calculate sunrise and sundown
   (not all three are equally tested)

+If using *samples* method:
+- Sound files listed in the [CREDITS file](doc/CREDITS.md) (sound files not provided here because they are large and this is still a work-in-progress)

+If using *synth* method:
 - [Fluidsynth](https://www.fluidsynth.org/) (optional)
 - [Expect::Simple](https://metacpan.org/pod/Expect::Simple)
-  to interact with Fluidsynth
-- The [Timbres of Heaven](http://midkar.com/soundfonts/) soundfont by Don Allen for gong, carillon and woodblock synthesis, if using Fluidsynth
+- The [Timbres of Heaven](http://midkar.com/soundfonts/) soundfont by Don Allen
-- Sound files listed in the [CREDITS file](doc/CREDITS.md) if not using Fluidsynth
-  (sound files not provided here because they are large and this is still a work-in-progress)

 Please
 place the wav files in the “raw” directory and run make to generate the mp3 files.